mnot/I-D/variants/draft.md

 This mechanism requires that proactive content negotiation mechanisms define how they use it; see {{define}}.
 It is best suited for negotiation over request headers that are well-understood.
 It also works best when content negotiation takes place over a constrained set of representations; since each variant needs to be listed in the header field, it is ill-suited for open-ended sets of representations.

-It is a simpler version of the Alternates header field introduced by {{?RFC2295}}; unlike that mechanism, Variants does not require specification of each combination of attributes, and does not assume that each combination has a unique URL.
+It can be seen as a simpler version of the Alternates header field introduced by {{?RFC2295}}; unlike that mechanism, Variants does not require specification of each combination of attributes, and does not assume that each combination has a unique URL.

 ## Notational Conventions